jpjones76/SeisIO.jl/docs/src/seisdata_fileformat.rst

 File header
 ===========
-Each SeisIO file begins with the 6-character string ``SEISIO``, followed by a version number ``V``, and a table of contents:  number of objects in file,  single-character object type codes, and byte indices.
+Each SeisIO file begins with the 6-character string ``SEISIO``, followed by a version number ``V``, number of objects in file, and a table of contents (TOC) with single-character object type codes followed by byte indices.

-.. csv-table:: File header (16 bytes)
+.. csv-table:: File header (14 bytes + TOC)
   :header: Var, Meaning, T, N
   :widths: 5, 32, 5, 5